Updated February 22, 2019 by Expect More Arizona

 No protection for low-income families

-- SB 1080 removes the allocation of $25 million for a tax credit for low-income families.
+- SB 1080 and HB 2563 remove the allocation of $25 million for a tax credit for low-income families.
 Because sales tax impacts everyone, the tax credit had been included to offset the impact to vulnerable populations.
+With no dedicated revenue stream to support this tax credit, the state general fund could support this tax credit, but this legislation is silent on this.